GingerDev0/HackerWars-Log-Cleaner/README.md

 2. **Add the Script:**
    - Open the Tampermonkey dashboard.
    - Click the **+** button to create a new script.
-   - Paste the entire script (provided in your userscript file) into the editor.
+   - Paste the entire script (provided in the userscript file) into the editor.
    - Save the script.

 3. **Script Matching:**